 - a.
-"College" refers to Occidental College and all of its departments, programs, divisions, and offices. - b.
-"Student" includes all applicants and persons taking courses at the College either full-time or part-time.
-Persons who withdraw or are not officially enrolled for a particular term, but who have a continuing relationship with the College (e.g. Students who are on a leave of absence, are participating in postgraduate research, or have been suspended) are considered Students subject to this Code. - C. "Faculty Member" means any person employed by the College (as an employee, volunteer, or independent contractor) to conduct classroom, research, or teaching activities or who is otherwise considered by the College to be a member of its Faculty. - d.
-"College Official" and "College Administrator" include any person engaged or employed by the College (as an employee, volunteer, or independent contractor) to perform assigned administrative or professional responsibilities. - e.
-"Member of the College Community" includes any person who is a Student, Faculty Member, College Official or any other person employed by the College.
+The term "College" refers to Occidental College and all of its departments, programs, divisions, and offices. - b.
+The term "Student" includes all applicants and persons taking courses at the College either full-time or part-time.
+Persons who withdraw or are not officially enrolled for a particular term, but who have a continuing relationship with the College (e.g.

+- Students who are on a leave of absence, are participating in postgraduate research, or have been suspended) are considered Students subject to this Code. - c.
+The term "Faculty Member" means any person employed by the College (as an employee, volunteer, or independent contractor) to conduct classroom, research, or teaching activities or who is otherwise considered by the College to be a member of its Faculty. - d.
+The terms "College Official" and "College Administrator" include any person engaged or employed by the College (as an employee, volunteer, or independent contractor) to perform assigned administrative or professional responsibilities. - e.
+The term "Member of the College Community" includes any person who is a Student, Faculty Member, College Official or any other person employed by the College.
 A person's status in a particular situation shall be determined by the appropriate College Administrator. - f.
-"College Premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the College (including adjacent streets, sidewalks, and off-campus locations). - g.
-"Organization" means a Student organization, group, or club that has satisfied all College requirements for registration as managed by the Division of Student Affairs and/or the Department of Athletics. - h.
-"Conduct Council" means the panel of persons designated by the Office of Student Conduct to determine whether a Student has violated the Code and to recommend sanctions when a violation of the Code is found to have occurred. - i.
-"Conduct Officer" means a College Official designated by the Office of Student Conduct to determine whether a Student has violated the Code and to recommend sanctions when a violation of the Code is found to have occurred. - j.
-"Honor Board" refers to the judicial branch of the Associated Students of Occidental College (ASOC). - k.
-"Policy" means the written regulations of the College as found in, but not limited to, the Student Handbook, the Catalog, and other published College policies. - .
-"Conduct Action" refers to the process of investigation and determination of a sanction as the result of a violation of College policies. - m.
-"College-Sponsored Activity" means any activity on- or off-College Premises that is initiated, supervised, and/or sanctioned by the College. - n.
-"Will" or "Shall" are used in the imperative sense.
+The term "College Premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the College (including adjacent streets, sidewalks, and off-campus locations). - g.
+The term "Organization" means a Student organization, group, or club that has satisfied all College requirements for registration as managed by the Division of Student Affairs and/or the Department of Athletics. - h.
+The term "Conduct Council" means the panel of persons designated by the Office of Student Conduct to determine whether a Student has violated the Code and to recommend sanctions when a violation of the Code is found to have occurred. - i.
+The term "Conduct Officer" means a College Official designated by the Office of Student Conduct to determine whether a Student has violated the Code and to recommend sanctions when a violation of the Code is found to have occurred. - j.
+The term "Honor Board" refers to the judicial branch of the Associated Students of Occidental College (ASOC). - k.
+The term "Policy" means the written regulations of the College as found in, but not limited to, the Student Handbook, the Catalog, and other published College policies. - I. The term "Conduct Action" refers to the process of investigation and determination of a sanction as the result of a violation of College policies. - m.
+The term "College-Sponsored Activity" means any activity on- or off-College Premises that is initiated, supervised, and/or sanctioned by the College. - n.
+The terms "will" or "shall" are used in the imperative sense. - o.
+The term "written notice" includes paper copy and electronic mail. - p.
+The term "alleged" means that reports or accusations of violations of College policy are asserted but have not yet been proven by a preponderance of the evidence. - q.
+The term "Complainant" means the College or a Student, employee, or third party who alleges misconduct by a Student. - r.
+The term "Respondent" means any Student alleged to have violated this Code. - s.
+The term "Complaining Witness" means an individual who refers a case to the Office of Student Conduct. - t.
+The term "Reckless" means conduct that a person should reasonably be expected to know would create a substantial risk of harm to persons or property.

-- 0. "Written Notice" includes paper copy and email. - p.
-"Alleged" means that reports or accusations of violations of College policy are asserted but have not yet been proven by a preponderance of the evidence. - q.
-"Complainant" means the College or a Student, employee, or third party who alleges misconduct by a Student. - r.
-"Respondent" means any Student alleged to have violated this Code. - s.
-"Complaining Witness" means an individual who refers a case to the Office of Student Conduct. - t.
-"Reckless" means conduct that a person should reasonably be expected to know would create a substantial risk of harm to persons or property. - u.
-"Business Day" means a Monday through Friday, except for College designated holidays. - v.
-"Preponderance of the Evidence" means more likely than not that an alleged fact occurred.
+- u.
+The term "Business Day" means a Monday through Friday, except for College designated holidays. - v.
+The term "preponderance of the evidence" means more likely than not that an alleged fact occurred.